GajananSD/Wordle-Finder/README.md

 # Analysis

-Used Python to analyse a database of 5760 5-letter words.
-Then, this data was used to plot graphs, which helped further understand the data.
+Used Python to analyse a 5760 word database of 5-letter words.
+This data is used to plot graphs, which helped further analyze the data.
 ![](assets/I3.jpeg) ![](assets/I4.png)<br>

+Here, the frequency of each letter occurring in all words.

+# Strategy

+Based on the analysis done on our database, I developed strategies to guess the right word in the least number of guesses and within 6 guesses.
+First, pass fixed words as initial guesses and then the code will find the correct position, wrong positions and letters not present in the word.
+Based on those details, the code will decide the next guess.

+***Method -1:***
+Let's choose the first 5 most occurring letters: [ S, E, A, O, R]

+Make one word from it: {AROSE}

+So, the first initial guess will be the word ‘AROSE’ each time, and then the code will provide further guesses.

+**Result:** After applying this algorithm for all words, the output is as follows.